jano7/executor/README.md

 boundedExecutor.execute(aTask);

-// execute more tasks ...
+// execute more tasks ... at most 10 will be scheduled

 // before shutting down you can call a drain() method which blocks until all submitted task have been executed boundedExecutor.drain();